GOsplit, a new way of bill splitting

 Create a more effective way to help users split their bills easily, all within one app?

-I analyzed 4 popular bill-splitting apps designed for splitting bills and tracking shared expenses.
+I analysed 4 popular bill-splitting apps designed for splitting bills and tracking shared expenses.

 I found that most of these apps lack integrated payment options, requiring users to perform additional steps by switching between their eWallet and the bill-splitting apps to update information, as it does not automatically reflect within the apps.